AleksK1NG/Java-Quarkus-Reactive-CQRS-EventSourcing/README.md

 ./mvnw compile quarkus:dev // run microservice
 ```

-# code-with-quarkus-reactive-pg Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: